This post was originally published on July 24, 2017, and was updated on May 21, 2020.

 It’s nearing the end of the month.
-You’ve just finished up a big job and your schedule for next month looks pretty light.
+You’ve just finished up a big job and your schedule for next month looks pretty light — maybe even lighter than normal due to consumer concerns related to COVID-19.
 We both know that running a carpenter company means you need a steady supply of jobs to stay afloat.

 Sure, you might have a few gigs here and there, but you’d really love to be booked up months in advance.
 This isn’t a pipe dream.
 In fact, it could be your reality if you make it easy for people to find you.